AlanLuu/lox-go/README.md

     - `Set(element1, element2, ..., elementN)`, which takes in a variable number of arguments and returns a set with the arguments as set elements with all duplicate elements removed.
 If an argument cannot be stored in a set, a runtime error is thrown
     - `SetIterable(iterable)`, which takes in an iterable and returns a set with the iterable elements as set elements.
 If an element from the iterable cannot be stored in a set, a runtime error is thrown
     - `sleep(seconds)`, which pauses the program for the specified number of seconds
+    - `sum(iterable)`, which takes in an iterable and attempts to return an integer, float, bigint, or bigfloat that is the sum of all the elements from the iterable.
+If an element from the iterable cannot be used as an element to sum, a runtime error is thrown
     - `type(element)`, which returns a string representing the type of the element
 - This Lox REPL supports typing in block statements with multiple lines
 - Expressions such as `1 + 1` that are typed into the REPL are evaluated and their results are displayed, with no need for semicolons at the end